angarsky/diveintopython/learn/variables/boolean.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/boolean

 A Boolean variable is a variable that can hold one of two possible values: True or False.
 Boolean variables are often used in conditional statements and loops to control the flow of the program.

 ## Bool Variable Declaration in Python